JaimeLynSchatz/resumes/README.md

 # Jaime Lyn Schatz
 #####7001 Old Redmond Road H132 - Redmond, WA 98052 - jaimelynschatz@gmail.com - (425) 351-4601

+# Summary
+I bring together the tenacity of a self-taught developer, the communication skills of a community organizer, the ingenuity of a fundraiser and the bottom-line sensibility of a manager.

 # Education and Certifications
 **Microsoft Certified Programmer in HTML5 with JavaScript and CSS3 (3/13) (MCP exam 70-480)**